pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/get-started.rst

     pip install pymedphys[user]

-This command can be copied into a command prompt on Windows with a "Right Click" of the mouse.
+You can copy this command directly into a Windows command prompt.
+You can ``Right Click`` to paste.

 You may need to open and close your terminal if you have only just installed Python.
 The ``[user]`` option is needed to install pymedphys with its